bytePro17124/MassEmailingList/README.md

 # MASS EMAIL LIST

-A simple c++ program designed to help keep track of your mass emailing list.
+A simple C++ program designed to help keep track of your mass emailing list.
 It runs in command line.

 * Install using 'make' while in the directory.
 * Run using ./emailList